WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

 *   Please use code similar to the code in existing tests

     Ideally, copy an existing test and modify it for your new test.
-Try not to duplicate code that already exists where approriate.
+Try not to duplicate code that already exists where appropriate.
 In particular

     *   use the functions in WebGLTestUtils rather than duplicating functionality.